toricls/github-codebuild-integration/README.md

 GitHub accepts status creation via their APIs and many third-party CI services implement functionalities to integrate with that APIs to show their job status on GitHub.

-On the other hand, AWS CodeBuild doesn't have such a feature to save its build project status to GitHub for now. github-codebuild-integration is a missing piece of AWS CodeBuild to make things better.
+On the other hand, AWS CodeBuild doesn't have such a feature to save its build project status to GitHub for now. gci is a missing piece of AWS CodeBuild to make things better.

 ## Requirements

 ### Prerequisites

-github-codebuild-integration requires the following to be installed on your AWS account.
+gci requires the following to be installed on your AWS account.

 ### Required Tools

-We provide Makefile to you to manage github-codebuild-integration's lifecycle.
+We provide Makefile to you to manage gci's lifecycle.

 - GNU Make (if you are using macOS, `brew install make` is handy)